flutter/website/src/docs/get-started/flutter-for/ios-devs.md

 to produce an interface that looks like
 [Apple's iOS design language](https://developer.apple.com/design/resources).

-### How do I update `Widget`s?
+### How do I update widgets?

 To update your views on iOS, you directly mutate them.
 In Flutter, widgets are immutable and not updated directly.
 Instead, you have to manipulate the widget’s state.

 This is where the concept of Stateful vs Stateless widgets comes in.
 A `StatelessWidget` is just what it sounds like&mdash;a widget with no state attached.

 `StatelessWidgets` are useful when the part of the user interface you are describing does not depend on anything other than the initial configuration